botanix-labs/Macbeth/docs/local_setup.md

 ## Requirements

-To develop and run this project locally, ensure you have the following tools installed.
+To develop and run this project locally, ensure you have the following prerequisite installed.

 1. [Rust](https://www.rust-lang.org/).
 2. [Bitcoin](https://github.com/bitcoin/bitcoin).